Austin, Texas Family Law Attorneys in Travis County

 Dissolution of Marriage in Austin, Texas

-Dissolution of marriage is the legal process of ending a marriage.
-When a couple is married in Texas, they enter into a legal union.
-To dissolve this relationship, one spouse must file a petition for dissolution with the court.
+Dissolution of marriage is the legal process used to end a marriage.
+In Texas, marriage creates a legal relationship, and dissolving that relationship requires filing a petition with the appropriate court.

 Abuse and Neglect Proceedings in Austin, Texas